 Though the goal of this operation is to get drunk drivers off of Georgia roads, there are only so many police officers on patrol, and they cannot catch every intoxicated driver.
 Unfortunately, innocent drivers, passengers, pedestrians, motorcyclists, and bicyclists have suffered from reckless and careless actions of drunk drivers.

 If you were injured or if you lost a family member in a July Fourth wreck due to a drunk driver, you have rights as a Georgia DUI accident victim.
-For more information about your rights, call the Law Offices of Shane Smith and talk to a skilled Fulton County accident attorney today at 770-HURT-999.
+For more information about your rights, call Shane Smith Law and talk to a skilled Fulton County accident attorney today at 770-HURT-999.
 Just for calling, we will offer you a complimentary and confidential case consultation.